Spinach Crepes

 Ingredients:

-• 4 ounces frozen spinach (by weight - about 1 cup)
+• 4 ounces frozen spinach (about 1 cup)

 • 2 large organic eggs